scherler/Modern-JavaScript-Explained-For-Dinosaurs/part2.md

 # Part 2

-This part is not covered in the article but I wanted to complete the step to step until we have a full runnning React.js application.
+This part is not covered in the article but I wanted to complete the step to step until we have a state-of-the-art js-application.
+We will cover the remaining areas that every javascript based app should provide to ensure code quality.
+The last step is to add [react](https://reactjs.org/) which the reader may change to any other given framework like [vue](https://vuejs.org/) et. al.

 ## Using less to transpile to css ([less](http://lesscss.org/))